cianc/cianc.github.io/content/building_green_software.md

 	- Automatically scale their requirements based on recent history of workload size.
 This minimises the size of peaks (we're not relying on some static conservative guess) and reduces their width (we don't hold onto resources longer than they are needed).
 - FinOps and GreenOps are natural allies.

 I was happy to see  https://blog.google/outreach-initiatives/sustainability/carbon-aware-computing-location/ get a shout-out as an example of carbon-aware computing (spatial and temporal workload shifting to minimise GHG emissions).
 I've done some work to optimise the pipelines behind this as part of $DAYJOB and it's nice to see the recognition, but i can say that the ability to do this kind of shifting goes down as fleets are run at higher utilisation and specialised ML hardware makes workloads more constrained.
+Which reminds me, I should write up some notes on the original [carbon-aware computing paper](carbon_aware_computing_for_datacenters)

 Lastly, there was of course a chapter on AI and LLMs.
 On the one had I don't think the authors could have written a this book without addressing the elephant in the room, but on the other, the whole area is moving so quickly and seems so immune to rational economics that there's not much useful they could say.
 Maybe in a few years when things have settled down.